 - renal vein thrombosis may be present, but tumor thrombus is absent

-- two distinct segmental enhancements in the corticomedullary phase which enhancement inverses in the nephrogenic phase 9
+- two distinct regions of differing segmental enhancement in the corticomedullary phase, with the enhancement pattern inverting during the nephrogenic phase

 Typical signal characteristics include:

 - T1: hypointense compared to renal cortex 10

 - hyperintense compared to renal cortex

 - T1 C+ (Gd): usually demonstrates homogeneous enhancement

 May demonstrate a spoke wheel pattern, of peripheral circumferential vessels penetrating towards the center of the lesion, which again, although characteristic of oncocytomas, may also be seen in renal cell carcinomas.